You know what a data breach looks like in the movies...

 Detailed audit logging and granular access controls give MFT software administrators clear insight into user and file transfer activities.
 All file service activity is tracked.
 Data is easily searchable and can be compiled into various audit reports that can be generated on a regular basis or distributed to business partners, the cybersecurity team, or auditors as a PDF.

-Now that you understand the benefits managed file transfer can supply your organization, here’s a data breach prevention checklist to help you ensure your data is safe and secure from hackers and vulnerabilities.
+Now that you've seen the benefits a managed file transfer can supply your organization, take a look at this checklist to preventing a data breach.
+Check that your data is safe and secure from hackers and vulnerabilities.